 The study also found that many participants believed that the community had helped improve their knowledge of weight loss, and they valued the fact that they were all living a shared experience.
 “We’re all in this together!” is a powerful motivational tool.
 Seeing others succeed was seen as motivating (rather than demoralising).

 What was interesting, is that many members claimed to value their anonymity.
 They didn’t want to meet the other members face-to-face.
 Or rather, they weren’t too fussed either way.
 Yet they felt close to these people, and part of a community.

 Gym owners should be sitting up and paying attention right here.
 As this offers a best of both worlds scenario.
-They can get their gym members to feel part of a community, without having to organise events or even bother to get the members to interact in person.
+They can foster a community with a strong sense of belonging amongst their members, without having to organise events or even bother to get the members to interact in person.
 A good online community can do all that for them.

 New members can get into it quicker and existing members are more likely to stay on course if there are rules and a defined path to follow.
 Gamification can provide that.
 Offering advice and breaking weight loss/muscle building (or whatever) down into a step-by-step process.

 This will help people to adhere to a fitness program, which will in turn lead to habit formation, and long-term success.
 Which is beneficial for gyms and for members.

 Pokémon Go is a great example of gamification, as it has led to many thousands of weight loss stories.
 But let’s not forget, the main aim of Pokémon Go is to get people playing Pokémon, it is NOT to lose weight.

 Zombies, run!
 Is probably a better example of gamification in fitness.
 Not only is it one of the first running apps that really became famous, but it is also an example of different types of gamification.
 The first way that it employs gamification is by providing you with stats of your runs and tracking each workout.
 Something that many people enjoy.